rseeto/obs_email_lsq/README.md

         ├── test_obs_email.py
         ├── test_obs_lsq_epds.py
         └── test_results.xml
-* Some Sphinx generated files are excluded from the project organization chart
+* Some generated files (i.e. Sphinx) are excluded from the project organization chart

 ## Technologies
 Project is created with: